 The Big Ice Cave in Montana’s Pryor Mountains stays frozen year-round.
-It’s a bit of a day trip to get there but is worth it and the scenery along the drive is ahhmazing… especially in June when the spring wildflowers are at their peak.
+It’s a bit of a day trip but is worth it and the scenery along the drive is ahhmazing… especially in June when the spring wildflowers are at their peak.

 Montana gets hot in the summer.
 What better place to explore on a hot summer day than an ice cave!